 Learn the skills you need to enjoy a successful career in the music industry.

-You’ll release tracks on C3U, our student-run record label.
 Our purpose-built creative arts building provides the latest recording facilities, as well as sound-proofed practice rooms, performance spaces and editing software.

 Our supportive tutors are highly skilled musicians with real world international experience.
 They’ll give you the chance to perform, produce and compose music across a range of styles for stage, screen and studio environments.